EOS Film Cameras

 The Beginning of the End for Film

 With the advent of the EOS film camera the manual focusing FD lens mount was supplanted by the EF mount and later the EF-S mount.
-To date all EOS cameras have had one or the other mount.
+To date all EOS cameras have had one or the other mount, if we ignore the mirrorless “M” Series..
 But it surprises many people that the first EOS cameras were film cameras.
-Auto focus predates the digital revolution in photography.
+Auto focus and many other advanced features predate the digital revolution in photography.

 Various Models of EOS Film Cameras